Why did Dark Souls 3 get so much hate?

 IDK, compared to the final version, The Sun, Snake Soul, Angelic Faith and winged executioners connect together far better than the end result.

-The fact is, if you look at DS3 you can see a narrative that existed, and got completely fucked around and re-written in order to justify the changes they made to get it out the door for release.
+The fact is, if you look at DS3 you can see a narrative that existed, and got completely fricked around and re-written in order to justify the changes they made to get it out the door for release.

 What game in the series would be considered to be the most unfinished?
-FromSoft is fucking cursed with never being able to refine their games and it sucks because it would make them so much better than they already are.
+FromSoft is fricking cursed with never being able to refine their games and it sucks because it would make them so much better than they already are.
 I don't know why they don't just re-release them and fix them like they attempted with Scholar of the First Sin.
 DS1 had pretty major updates that changed the game a lot after it came out.

 Demon's Souls